raysan5/rres/README.md

 - **Ease-of-use**: `rres` library to read `.rres` files is small with only the minimum required functions to read resource data from it's id.
 It only uses a small set of functions from the standard C library.
 An `rrespacker` tool with GUI/CLI is provided to easily create and view `.rres` files.

-- **Flexibility**: `rres` format support any kind of input file, if data is not classified as a basic data type it can be just packed as raw file data.
+- **Flexibility**: `rres` format supports any kind of input file, if data is not classified as a basic data type it can be just packed as raw file data.

-- **Portability**: `rres` file format is not tied to an specific engine, the base library just reads the resource data as packed and that data can be mapped to any engine structures.
-An usage example has been provided with the auxiliar library `rres-raylib.h` that maps rres data to raylib structures.
+- **Portability**: `rres` file format is not tied to a specific engine, the base library just reads the resource data as packed and that data can be mapped to any engine structures.
+A usage example has been provided with the auxiliary library `rres-raylib.h` that maps rres data to raylib structures.

 - **Security**: `rres` support per-resource compression and encryption if required.
-Still, despite the support provided by the file format is up to the user to implement it in the `rres` packer tool and the engine mapping library. `rres` does not force any specific compression/encryption algorithm by design
+Still, despite the support provided by the file format it is up to the user to implement it in the `rres` packer tool and the engine mapping library. `rres` does not force any specific compression/encryption algorithm by design

 - **Extensibility**: `rres` file format is extensible, supporting new data types, new features and custom data if required.